Excavation General Safety Talk

 General Ways to Mitigate Excavation Hazards

 - Follow OSHA’s guidelines for protective systems to protect employees entering the excavation.
-Often times the soil being excavated is referred to “Type C” which is the most hazardous for employees to enter.
+Often times the soil being excavated is referred to as “Type C” which is the most hazardous for employees to enter.
 Excavations should be sloped back according to OSHA’s guidelines which depends on the soil type present.
 Trench boxes and shoring are other options to protect employees entering the excavation.

 - Prohibit equipment and other employees from working above anyone working in the trench or excavation.